DavidVujic/python-polylith-docs/docs/commands.md

 ![poly info example](img/poly-info.png)

 ## Create a workspace
-This will create a Polylith workspace, with a basic Polylith folder structure.
+This will create a Polylith workspace, with a basic Polylith directory structure.

 #### Poetry
 ``` shell